CCPBioSim/bio_saturne-meshingtool/README.md

   :--------------------------------:|:-------------------------------------:
   ![](./imgs/msh_25408.jpeg)        |  ![](./imgs/msh_25408_hist.jpeg)

-  The histogram on the right is just one example of the histograms generated from code_saturne's quality criterea.
+  The histogram on the right is just one example of the histograms generated from code_saturne's quality criteria.
 All values shown on the axis are rounded to 3 s.f (significant figures).

   [5]:  https://www.ebi.ac.uk/emdb/EMD-25408